 The program must be presented with respect to the ICF principles, including description and analysis of applicable impairment types, activity and participation limitations management approaches and vocational goals, positioned at the focus of the program.

 If you wish to submit a programme, please go to next section.

-Chairman of the Clinical Affairs Committee
+Chairman and Secretary of the Clinical Affairs Committee